Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

-As a token of our love and gratitude, we would like to offer a virtual memento to our session resource person, Mr Venkata Sai Charan Putrevu, for his valuable time.
+As a token of our love and gratitude, we would like to offer a virtual memento to our session resource person, Mr Maharaj M, for his valuable time.
 The virtual memento is issued as a Non-Fungible Token in opensea.io

 Thank you.

-Now, I would like to request all participants to join the second session now.

 ### Session 1-II
 We will now resume with the session.